sigmacomputing/sigmaquickstarts/site/sigmaguides/src/snowflake_snowpark_udf_python/snowflake_snowpark_udf_python.md

 Our UDF will calculate the greatest common denominator (GCD) between two input values, using the NumpPy package.

-GCD is not a Sigma function (today) so calculating that in Sigma requires more effort than we would want.
 A UDF that is shared and can be called by any Sigma user, using the Sigma user interface directly, is highly desireable.

-Now that VSCode is connected to Snowflake, we want to create another codeblock.
+Now that VSCode is connected to Snowflake, we want to create another Codeblock.
 This code defines our UDF which calculates the greatest common denominator (GCD) of two input numbers, in a Pandas DataFrame.

 <aside class="positive">
 <strong>What is a Panda DataFrame?</strong><br> A Pandas DataFrame is a two-dimensional labeled data structure that is used for data manipulation and analysis in Python.
 It is part of the Pandas library, which is a powerful and popular library for data analysis and manipulation.